 Fiscal Code (Codice Fiscale): Needed to pay taxes and open a bank account.
 To be issued with a code, you must attend an Ufficio Delle Entrate with your passport.

 Bank account: You do not have to be resident to have one.
 You will need to take along your passport and fiscal code to a bank.
-Often a bank statement and a utility bill are also requested as proof of identity.
+Often a bank statement and a utility bill are also requested as proof of identity as well as copy of your property contract and your own country's tax code.

 Q: How long does the whole buying process take after signing the initial contract, the proposta irrevocabile di acquisto (irrevocable proposal to buy)?